 - Construct confidence intervals for unknown parameters, including the mean, differences of two means, variances, and proportions. - Testing hypotheses.
 Concepts to be covered include Neyman-Pearson lemma, significance and power, likelihood ratio test, and information criteria.
-Tests should include tests for mean, for variance, contingency tables, and goodnessof-fit.
+Tests should include tests for mean, for variance, contingency tables, and goodness-of-fit.

-After a review on Sampling distributions related to univariate and multivariate normality, the chapters from the Statistical Inference textbook partially covered are:
+After a review of material from STA4321, including sampling distributions related to univariate and multivariate normality, the chapters from the Statistical Inference textbook partially covered are: